Illinois Student Assistance Commission Corps

 - Proficient in Microsoft Office

-- We ask that selected candidates commit two years to the ISACorps.
+- We ask that selected candidates commit to two years to the ISACorps

-Though not required, we are seeking candidates with strong verbal and written command of a foreign language, such as Spanish, Polish, or Mandarin.
+Although not required, we are seeking several candidates with a strong verbal and written command of a foreign language, such as Spanish, Polish or Mandarin.

-The ISACorps application is available online at isac.org/jointheISACorps.
+The ISACorps application is available online at www.isac.org/jointheISACorps.
+The priority application deadline is March 27.

-We anticipate the start date for the 2014 ISACorps cohort to be in early June.
+We anticipate the start date for the 2015 ISACorps cohort to be early June.